ahelal/ansible-concourse/README.md

 As of version 4.x of this role the user management has changed to reflect changes in Concourse 4.x the new team auth https://concourse-ci.org/authentication.html.

 I would recommend reading the new authentication before proceeding.
-A new top level list can be used `CONCOURSE_ADD_LOCAL_USER` to add local user. example
+A new top level list can be used `concourse_local_users` to add local user. example

  ```yaml